bast/dirac-meeting-2017/open-source.md

 ---

-## What it would take to open master under LGPL
+## Concrete steps towards public master under LGPL

 - Get agreement from all present and past contributors
 - Move `MOD_UNRELEASED` code out of master
 - Possibly rewrite Git history to get rid of these changes in the past

+### Two (or more) repositories (like Dalton)

+- https://gitlab.com/dirac/dirac/ (only master and release branches)
+- https://gitlab.com/dirac/dirac-private/ (all other branches, no master branch)
+- https://gitlab.com/john-doe/dirac/ (no problem to fork and work wherever)